 Depression is not simply feeling sad.
 Depression is a disorder with specific symptoms that can be diagnosed and treated.
-About one-fourth of cancer patients become depressed.
+For every 10 patients diagnosed with cancer, about 2 patients become depressed.
 The numbers of men and women affected are about the same.

 A person diagnosed with cancer faces many stressful issues.
 These may include:

-Signs that you have adjusted to the cancer diagnosis and treatment include being able to stay active in daily life and continue in your roles such as:
+Signs that you have adjusted to the cancer diagnosis and treatment include the following:

 Some cancer patients may have a higher risk of depression.

 There are known risk factors for depression after a cancer diagnosis.
+Anything that increases your chance of developing depression is called a risk factor for depression.
 Factors that increase the risk of depression are not always related to the cancer.